securityarch/cyber-dictionary/README.md

 #### SBOM
 Software bill of materials, includes analisys of all the software running in the system, fingerprinting the files and libraries.
 Some of the SBOMs can include data about hardware, vulnerabilities, credentials, certificates, keys etc.
 #### SASE
  Secure Access Service Edge, a term defined by Gartner in 2019 to represent many security functionalities under one umbrella, focuses on security as a service, and there is network component responsible for bringing the traffic to the as a service part.
 Terms such as CASB, SWG/CSWG, ZTA/SDP.
-Firewall as a Service, IAM, SDWAN, DLP, DNS security, and many more.
+Firewall as a Service, IAM, SDWAN, DLP, DNS security, and many more
+#### SDWAN
+SD-WAN is an acronym for software-defined networking in a wide area network.
+SD-WAN simplifies the management and operation of a WAN by decoupling the networking hardware from its control mechanism
+#### Secure Web Gateway
+Network device that inspect user web traffic  that goes towards the internet

 ## U
 #### User-id
 User identification